codefresh-io/docs.codefresh.io/_docs/installation/hosted-runtime.md

 lightbox="true"
 file="/images/runtime/hosted-runtime-components.png"
 url="/images/runtime/hosted-runtime-components.png"
-alt="Runtime components for hosted runtime" caption="Runtime components for hosted runtime" max-width="70%"
+alt="Runtime components for Hosted GitOps Runtime" caption="Runtime components for Hosted GitOps Runtime" max-width="70%"
 %}

 > The Git Sources and the Managed Clusters are empty as they will be set up in the next steps.

-If you navigate to **Runtimes > List View**, you can identify the hosted runtime through the Type column (Hosted ), the Cluster/Namespace column (Codefresh), and the Module column (CD Ops).
+If you navigate to **Runtimes > List View**, you can identify the Hosted GitOps Runtime through the Type column (Hosted), the Cluster/Namespace column (Codefresh), and the Module column (CD Ops).

 {% include
 image.html